 The practices of mindfulness were developed to help us liberate ourselves from unhelpful and inaccurate ways of seeing ourselves and the events happening inside us and around us.
 Our genetic impulses of fight or flight, of desire, familial and tribal loyalty, of fear and suspicion of “others”, and the subtle and not-so-subtle social, cultural and educational additions of layers of further skewed views of ourselves and our lives, all mashed together in our mind through time lead to who we are now, what Albert Einstein once famously called “a collection of prejudices”.

-The Jewels of the North Atlantic and Arctic (JONAA) is a much-needed entity in a human-dominated world that somehow or other focusses human interest on certain geographical areas and certain themes, while neglecting entirely other areas and themes.
+The Journal of the North Atlantic and Arctic (JONAA) is a much-needed entity in a human-dominated world that somehow or other focusses human interest on certain geographical areas and certain themes, while neglecting entirely other areas and themes.
 Thus JONAA, with its geographical emphasis on a much-ignored part of our world, fills a gap in our understanding of a part of the world that is as important and precious as all other parts.
 Like every part of the world it is unique, and being unique, it is priceless.

 However it is not any more important than any other part of the world.
 As the remarkable English poet William Blake once put it, we need “to see a world in a grain of sand”.
 Everything matters.
 Why?
 Because everything is inter-connected and what happens to a grain of sand eventually affects each of us, and we need to be alive to that reality.
 Thus JONAA, In my opinion, whilst focussing on the geographical regions of such beautiful parts of the world including where I live here in Central Scotland, must do so from a philosophy of universal consideration and equality.
 When we consider what is right for the JONAA region we must do so from a point of view of how any actions we take may impact on other parts of the world, and on all other living things in all parts of the world, to the extent that our brilliant but still limited brains can manage.